-Ellijay Cabin Review: Cliffhanger Cabin from Wilderness View Cabins
+Ellijay cabin review: Cliffhanger Cabin from Wilderness View Cabins

 The two story, two bedroom & two bath Cliffhanger cabin is open, modern and airy, dog-friendly, and features stunning views from its great areas for outdoor relaxation.
 And the cabin is located near some of our favorite North Georgia hiking and mountain biking trails, making the Cliffhanger a great weekend getaway.

 Perched high on an overlook with lofty 180-degree views of the Cohutta Wilderness, the Cliffhanger cabin near Fort Mountain State Park is an outstanding, secluded North Georgia mountain getaway.
-Views from the cabin’s wrap-around deck are simply stunning, nearby hiking options are plentiful, and the cabin’s interior is airy and light-filled: it’s an all-around fantastic cabin for a North Georgia getaway.
+Views from the wrap-around deck are simply beautiful, nearby hiking options are plentiful, and the cabin’s interior is airy and light-filled: it’s an all-around fantastic cabin for a North Georgia getaway.

 Cliffhanger Cabin: Overview & Location

-The Cliffhanger is a two story, two bed, two bath cabin set on 17 acres.
+Cliffhanger is a two story, two bed, two bath cabin set on 17 acres.
 It’s located in the prime area south of the Cohutta Wilderness between Ellijay and Chatsworth, near some of our favorite North Georgia hiking trails.
-The cabin makes a fantastic base camp for a weekend of hiking and adventure, but it’s equally great for a relaxing getaway.
+The cabin makes a fantastic base camp for a weekend of hiking and adventure, but it’s equally perfect for a relaxing getaway.
 With incredible views from a wrap-around porch and ample amenities, the Cliffhanger is a great destination for a relaxing, rejuvenating weekend in the mountains.

 Cliffhanger Cabin: Our North Georgia Cabin Review